 Game modules are fully integrated settings that a GM can pick up and play with little to no setup work.
 Modules are most often larger adventures or base adventure settings.
 They auto-populate Journal entries for adventure text, NPC stat blocks and handouts, Pages for pre-set battle maps with Dynamic Lighting (for Plus/Pro subscribers), and Compendium access within the tabletop upon game creation.

 After purchasing your Module, a purple button will appear offering the option to “Create Game with Module.”
-Clicking the button will take you directly to the Create a New Game page and will automatically select the recently purchased module.
+By clicking the button, you will be taken directly to the page for creating a new game with the recently purchased module automatically selected.

-Modules are used to create new games, they cannot be added to a pre-existing game.
+Modules are used to create new games and cannot be added to a pre-existing game.

 Modules will show up under the header Optional: Choose a Module from the Create New Game page.

-Installation is simple; all you need to do is the following:
+Installation is simple.
+All you need to do is follow these steps:

-- Start by creating a new game and navigate to the Optional: Choose a Module section.
+- Create a new game and navigate to the Optional: Choose a Module section.

-- Find the module you wish to use and select it.
+- Find and select the module you wish to use.